Mercer County rape suspect arrested at Pittsburgh airport

 JEFFERSON TWP., Pa.
-(WKBN) – A man heading to Aruba was arrested at the Pittsburgh International Airport on rape charges out of Mercer County.
+(WYTV) – A man heading to Aruba was arrested at the Pittsburgh International Airport on rape charges out of Mercer County.

 Police arrested 35-year-old Jesus de la Cruz as he attempted to board a flight to Aruba.